mmarx/brother_ql_web/README.md

 * a web GUI allowing you to print your labels at `/labeldesigner`,
 * an API at `/api/print/text?text=Your_Text&font_size=100&font_family=Minion%20Pro%20(%20Semibold%20)`
   to print a label containing 'Your Text' with the specified font properties.
+* an API at `/api/print/image` to print a label image passed through the `image` file value.

 ### About this fork